-He taught courses and was a lecturer at several academic institutions, including the Autonomous Technological Institute of Mexico (ITAM), the National Defense College (COLDEF), and the Center for Advanced Naval Studies (CESNAV) in Mexico, and The George Washington University.
+He has taught courses and has been a lecturer at several academic institutions, including the Autonomous Technological Institute of Mexico (ITAM), the National Defense College (COLDEF), the Center for Advanced Naval Studies (CESNAV) in Mexico, and The George Washington University.

 He has published numerous articles and essays on foreign policy issues.

 Ambassador Sarukhan has been a member the Mexican Council on Foreign Relations (COMEXI); the Foreign Policy Association in New York City; the International Institute for Strategic Studies (IISS) in London; and, most recently, the Transatlantic Task Force on Latin America of the Atlantic Council, which resulted in the creation of the Arsht Center for Latin America at the Council.
-He was a 2014 Pacific leadership fellow at the University of California at San Diego and a distinguished diplomat in residence at the Woodrow Wilson Center in 2014.
-He currently co-chairs a Ford Foundation/Global Americans task force on inter-American relations; chairman of Open Society Foundation's International Migration initiative; and an advisory board member for Washington DC's bid as a host city for the 2026 World Cup in North America.
+He was a board member at the National Immigration Forum; co-chair of a Ford Foundation/Global Americans task force on inter-American relations; chairman of Open Society Foundation's International Migration initiative; and an advisory board member for Washington DC's bid as a host city for the 2026 World Cup in North America.